Solo5/solo5/README.md

 We also have some simple standalone unikernels written in C to test Solo5, see `tests` for these.

-The coding style for this project is "as for the Linux kernel, but with 4 spaces instead of tabs".

-The best place for Mirage-related discussions about Solo5 and/or `ukvm` is to post to the [MirageOS-devel mailing list](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel), with general Solo5/`ukvm` discussions on <https://devel.unikernel.org/>.

 # Debugging on ukvm